Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Combined checking and savings.
 Most CMAs offer checking and savings capabilities, which can be more convenient than managing two separate accounts.

 - Decent APYs.
 Cash management accounts offer by robo-advisors tend to offer higher interest rates than brick-and-mortar banks.

 - FDIC insurance.
 Many cash management accounts are FDIC-insured for at least $750,000, while most bank accounts are only protected up to $250,000.

 - ATM access.
 Most cash management accounts either let you withdraw cash for free from a nationwide ATM network or reimburse you for any ATM fees you pay.

 There are also a few drawbacks to consider before opening a cash management account.

 - Advisor required.
 Several CMAs offered by traditional brokerages require you to work with an investment advisor to open an account rather than allowing you to do it yourself online.
-Personal Capital and SoFi are two CMA providers that don’t require you to work with an advisor.
+Personal Capital is one of the CMA providers that don’t require you to work with an advisor.

 - No rewards.
-Most cash management accounts don’t offer any kind of rewards or cash-back programs, though SoFi Money does let you earn cash back on everyday expenses.
+Most cash management accounts don’t offer any kind of rewards or cash-back programs.

 - Savings accounts offer higher APYs.
 Several online-only savings accounts offer higher APYs compared to CMAs.